-GLP-1 for Your Wedding: What to Know Before You Start
+GLP-1 for Your Wedding: What to Know Before You Start.

 A wedding date does something a New Year's resolution never manages: it puts a real deadline on the calendar, an outfit that has to fit, and photos that will exist forever.
 That's exactly why GLP-1 medications like Ozempic, Wegovy, and Zepbound have quietly become part of wedding prep for a growing number of couples.

-What it does: Quiets food noise, the constant mental chatter about food
+• What it does: quiets food noise, the constant mental chatter about food

-What it doesn't do: Teach you how to eat, that part is on you
+• What it doesn't do: teach you how to eat, that part is on you

 What is a GLP-1?

 GLP-1 medications, including Ozempic, Wegovy, and Zepbound, are prescription drugs that mimic a hormone your gut naturally produces after eating.
 They slow digestion and reduce appetite, which is why they're used for both diabetes management and weight loss.
-"For a lot of people, it has quietly replaced the old wedding crash methods, the juicing, the cleanses, the last-minute detox," says Coco Pierrel, Certified Integrative Nutritionist and founder of Eat Shed Glow®.

 How far in advance should you start a GLP-1 before your wedding?

-A GLP-1 works on a dose-response curve, the dose increases gradually, so there's little visible change in month one, with results becoming steadier from around month three.
-Full trial-level results, roughly 15 to 20% of body weight lost, typically play out over a year to eighteen months, not one engagement season.
-Treat the timeline the way any other wedding vendor gets treated, booked early, alongside the venue and the dress.
+These medications work on a dose-response curve.
+The dose increases gradually, so there's little visible change in month one, with results becoming steadier from around month three.
+Full trial-level results, roughly 15 to 20% of body weight, typically play out over a year to eighteen months, not one engagement season.

 Why are couples turning to GLP-1s before their wedding?

 According to Zola's 2026 First Look Report, close to 10% of couples currently planning a wedding are already using a GLP-1, and another 10% are considering it.
-As Eat Shed Glow® shared in a recent NewBeauty feature on the GLP-1 wedding trend, a wedding gives people something a New Year's resolution never does: a fixed date that finally makes them act.
+I talked about why that number climbed so fast in a recent NewBeauty feature on the GLP-1 wedding trend.

 What are the real benefits of a GLP-1 before a wedding?

-The biggest benefit isn't the number on the scale, it's how manageable the process feels.
-Quieting food noise means weight loss without the constant negotiation most diets require.
-For a lot of people, an engagement becomes the moment that jumpstarts habits, protein at meals, regular movement, better sleep, that support health well beyond the wedding itself.
+Quieting food noise means losing weight without the constant negotiation most diets require.
+For a lot of my clients, an engagement becomes the moment that jumpstarts habits that outlast the wedding entirely: protein at meals, regular movement, better sleep.

 What should you actually watch for on a GLP-1?